-Pursuant to the requirements of the New York Insurance Law, and in compliance with the instructions contained in Appointment Number 22149 dated February 19, 2004 attached hereto, I have made an examination into the condition and affairs of Atlantic Mutual Insurance Company as of December 31, 2003, and submit the following report thereon.
+Pursuant to the requirements of the New York Insurance Law, and in compliance with the instructions contained in Appointment Number 22151 dated February 19, 2004 attached hereto, I have made an examination into the condition and affairs of Centennial Insurance Company as of December 31, 2003, and submit the following report thereon.

-Wherever the designations "the Company" or "Atlantic Mutual" appear herein without qualification, they should be understood to indicate Atlantic Mutual Insurance Company.
-Whenever designations "Atlantic Companies" or "Group" appear herein without qualification, they should be understood to include the Atlantic Specialty Insurance Company ("ASIC") and the Centennial Insurance Company ("Centennial"), as well as the Atlantic Mutual.
+Wherever the designations "the Company" or "Centennial" appear herein without qualification, they should be understood to indicate Centennial Insurance Company.
+Whenever the designations "Atlantic Companies" or "Group" appear herein without qualification, they should be understood to include the Atlantic Specialty Insurance Company ("ASIC") and the Atlantic Mutual Insurance Company ("Atlantic Mutual") as well as the Centennial.

-Wherever the term "Department" appears herein without qualification, it should be understood to mean the New York Insurance Department
+Wherever the term "Department" appears herein without qualification, it should be understood to mean the New York Insurance Department.

-The examination was conducted at the Company's administrative offices located at Three Giralda Farms, Madison, New Jersey 07940, its home office located at 140 Broadway, New York, New York and its technology and customer service center in Roanoke, Virginia.
+The examination was conducted at the Company's administrative office located at Three Giralda Farms, Madison, New Jersey 07940, its home office located at 140 Broadway, New York, New York and at the offices of its technology and customer service center located in Roanoke, Virginia.